atishgautam07/max-reutrns-mlops/README.md

  - Evaluates models based on precision scores.
  - Selects and registers the best model with MLflow.
 ### Prediction (model_predict.py):
- - Uses the registered model for final predictions.
+ - Uses the registered model for final predictions (top 10 stocks) stored as csv file in /model_preds folder.

 ## Usage
  - Clone the repository.